A LONG-LASTING SOLUTION FOR DRY EYE DISEASE USING PATENTED IRPL® TECHNOLOGY

 Session treatments take only a few minutes.

 - Patients are comfortably seated on a treatment chair, preferably tilted.
 The metal eyewear protection is adjusted on the patient’s eyes.
-Optical gel is then applied on the cheekbone and the temporal areas.
+Optical gel is then applied to the cheekbone and the temporal areas.

 - A series of 5 flashes is applied under one eye, starting from the inner canthus up to the temporal area, using the nominal power.